rossrobino/drab/apps/docs/src/pages/index.md

 # Interactivity for You

-drab is a JavaScript library of interactive custom elements that can be used on any website.
+drab is a JavaScript library of interactive custom elements designed to work on any website.

 ## Write JavaScript, or don't

-- The library can be [installed](http://drab.robino.dev/getting-started/#install) as a package (recommended), or utilized without writing any JavaScript by adding a `<script>` tag to your document.
-- You provide the HTML, these elements can take advantage of what templating frameworks excel at---creating reusable markup that can be server side rendered.
-- Each element can be configured using HTML attributes, making it possible to use an alternative language for your backend.
-Here's an example of a button that toggles the Fullscreen API.
+drab adds interactivity by enhancing your markup with JavaScript.
+Each element is configured using HTML attributes, making it compatible with any backend or templating system.
+For example, this button toggles fullscreen mode:

 ```html
 <drab-fullscreen>